This is the multi-page printable view of this section. Click here to print.

 As a private DNS server, NullPrivate can be configured to use upstream DNS servers for domain resolution.
 With ECS enabled, NullPrivate can pass your client subnet information to those upstream servers, yielding more accurate resolution results.

-Use NullPrivate to implement a convenient DDNS dynamic resolution service
+Use NullPrivate to implement convenient DDNS dynamic resolution service

 What is DDNS?

-DDNS (Dynamic DNS) lets you bind a fixed domain name to a dynamic IP address, ideal for home broadband users who need to access internal devices such as NAS units, smart-home controllers, etc.
+DDNS (Dynamic DNS) allows you to bind a fixed domain name to a dynamic IP address, suitable for home broadband users accessing internal network devices such as NAS, smart home controllers, etc.

-• Easy to use: Automatic updates with a single script
+• Easy to use: Only requires a single script to achieve automatic updates

-• Zero extra cost: No need to purchase a domain
+• Zero additional cost: No need to purchase a domain

-• High reliability: Powered by NullPrivate’s DNS infrastructure
+• High reliability: Built on NullPrivate’s DNS infrastructure

-• Fast propagation: DNS records take effect instantly after update, no waiting for propagation
+• Fast propagation: DNS records take effect immediately after update, no DNS propagation wait required

 explorer_VIZAwW9wSO

-You can find the DDNS script download link under Filters -> DNS rewrites.
+You can find the DDNS script download address under Filters->DNS Rewriting.

 FAQ